xeoron/SSH-Check/README.md

 Why is this useful?
 Sometimes you don't realize that the SSH connection has timed-out or dropped for any number of other reasons, which is important if you want to ensure your SOCK Proxy is running before running your web-browser, use your network file-manager or secure your IM , or even bit-torrent program.

 It will launch the pre-set program, only if there is a SSH connection to tunnelr.com (this can be changed, see below details).
 But, if there is no SSH connection and the program X is running, then it will force the program to exit.

-Furthermore, if the program of choice is already running with SSH tunnel found, SSH-Check will then ask you to either Restart It, Exit SSH-Check, or Turn Off program X in Y number of seconds (default is 0).
+Furthermore, if the program of choice is already running with a SSH tunnel found, SSH-Check will then ask you to either Restart It, Exit SSH-Check, or Turn Off program X in Y number of seconds (default is 0).

 Shutdown in X number of seconds can either take a number value or use a math expression for how many seconds to wait before stopping program that requires a SSH connection (for instance Firefox using a SOCK Proxy).
 This lets you do the following: